oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-cli/ai-speech-cli.md

 1. Navigate to Cloud Shell

-    Log into OCI Cloud Console.
-Navigate to Cloud Shell Icon on the top right and click it.
+    Log into OCI cloud console.
+Navigate to cloud shell icon on the top right and click it.
         ![](./images/cloud-shell-icon.png " ")

 2. Enter Speech CLI Command

-    Enter any one of the Speech Pre-Deployed CLI commands you want to execute.
+    Enter any one of the speech pre-deployed CLI commands you want to execute.
         ![](./images/cloud-shell-command.png " ")

 3. View Result

-    The Speech service displays the results as shown below:
+    The speech service displays the results as shown below:
         ![](./images/cloud-shell-results.png " ")

-## **Task 2:** To install OCI CLI in your local environment
+## **Task 2:** Install OCI CLI in your local environment

 Follow Lab 2 Task 2 setup for python, then in your python virtual environment, run:
 ```